Imagine a chic Française sitting at a Paris café with her chic chien. Now imagine yourself there with your own dog. Impossible? Non!

 The process of taking (re: flying) your dog to France is much like it is to take (re: fly) your dog domestically, with some more requirements and restrictions.

 Not all dogs are allowed into France.
-Category 1 dogs are prohibited, and Category 2 dogs have travel restrictions.
+Category 1 dogs, like pitfalls and bull mastiffs, are prohibited, and Category 2 dogs, like Rottweillers, have travel restrictions.
 Also, most airlines won’t allow snub-nosed breeds to fly underneath for safety reasons.

 There are three requirements to go to France with your dog.
 One, your dog must have a valid rabies vaccine.
 Two, a 15-digit ID chip or an identification tattoo.
 Three, an official health certificate, completed within ten days of travel.
 (Here’s the form and how to fill it out.)

 The certificate must then be signed by a USDA-accredited veterinarian.
 Most vets are accredited but call yours to make sure.
 It must then be endorsed by the USDA at one of their special offices.
 Check well ahead of time to find the nearest office and make an appointment, which can be hard to schedule.

 Your airline may also require a health exam, so check its rules.
 Try to have the exam at the same time you get the health certificate.
 To see the details about requirements verbatim, check out the USDA and the French Embassy websites.

 Leave extra time for check-in because all the paperwork you just did will be reviewed to make sure your pet can enter France.